 - Provincial compensation;

 - Violations of provincial victims' rights legislations;

-The Federal Ombudsman for Victims of Crime does not oversee provincial matters relating to victim support services.
+The Federal Ombudsman for Victims of Crime does not oversee provincial matters relating to victim support services, compensation or financial assistance for victims or policing.
 If you are not sure whether your complaint falls within our mandate, don't worry.
 If we cannot address your complaint directly, we will gladly point you in the right direction and connect you with the appropriate agency or service provider.
 Contact us.